arjunkalburgi/writing/content/posts/Life Story 2020 Update/index.md

 As we kept making the largest hackathon larger, I got called on for speaking engagements, faculty recruting events, cross-faculty expeditions to Iceland, and more.

+One story I always love is how my friend Liza, an EE, got mad at a couple of us CompE's for delaying her birthday dinner so we could code our side-projects.
+Then we started organizing the hackathon, and more of her friends started participating, and she got to see how much cool things we could do with code.
+Two years later she was coding on her birthday - cleaning up her first hackathon project which won her 3rd place!
+She's now in her Masters for CompE.

-In my final two years, Brittany (friend and former CompE Prez) and I started hosting new events on our own and helping the faculty with other improvements.
-We helped create such a [big impact](https://www.arjunkalburgi.com/writing/growth-hack-ed/) on the community and I loved it.
+We created such a [big impact](https://www.arjunkalburgi.com/writing/growth-hack-ed/) on student's lives and I love it.

 ## Learning UI

-As I was studying CompE, learning UX on the side and living my best life being a driven community member, I soon learned that visual design is a key component to creating the exceptional user experience I was after.
+As I was studying CompE, learning UX, and organizing hackathons, I soon learned that visual design is a key component to creating the exceptional user experience I was after.
 So upon completing my degree, I enrolled in RED Academy's UI course - not to become a designer, but to learn the craft and speak the language.

 ![Me at RED](./arjunatred.jpg)

+The course was a lot of fun with design challenges and client projects.
+I also got to work with the UX students and learn a bit of their process and methods.
+For one project, my shy UX groupmates had me conduct their UX interviews because I was a lot better at it 😂 teaching myself throughout university really paid off for that project.

-Throughout the course I learned a lot more than just visual design, I also learned to [respect my own creativity](https://www.arjunkalburgi.com/writing/thinking-about-being-creative/).
+The best thing about the course was that I learned to [respect my own creativity](https://www.arjunkalburgi.com/writing/thinking-about-being-creative/).
 We all have the ability to be creative off the dome and by practice and honing it we can turn that creativity into something beautiful and to be proud of.
 It is an awesome feeling.

 ## Creating Products